Vietnam.vn - Nền tảng quảng bá Việt Nam

 The company said the Qinshan plant has cooperated with several institutions including the Shanghai Nuclear Engineering Design and Research Institute to realize the mass production plan.

-"It is expected to be able to produce about 150 curies of carbon-14 isotope per year," Xinhua quoted plant general manager Shang Xianhe as saying.
+"It is expected to be able to produce about 150 curies of carbon-14 isotope per year," Xinhua quoted the plant's general manager Shang Xianhe as saying.
 Shang expected the output to be enough to "fully meet market demand" in China.
 According to CNNC, carbon-14 isotope will be available on the Chinese market this year.

 In addition to carbon-14, the Qinshan plant is installing an advanced irradiation isotope production facility that can produce isotopes such as lutetium-177 and yttrium-90, which are also used in medicine.